RupeshKumar4511/DSA/README.md

 Undo Mechanism: Many applications, such as text editors, use stacks to implement undo/redo functionality.

 <br>
+We can implements it into two ways :
+1. Using Linked List
+2. Using array

 # Queues :
 A Queue is a linear data structure that follows the FIFO (First In, First Out) principle.
 This means that the first element added to the queue will be the first one to be removed, similar to a real-world queue (like waiting in line for a movie ticket).